 - Begin to melt 6 tablespoons of European-style Salted Butter in a medium-large saucepan set over low heat.

 - European-style salted butter will really enhance the flavor of your treats.

 - Add 16 ounces of marshmallows.

 - You can use either mini or traditional marshmallows.
-I prefer he mini marshmallows, as they melt really quickly.
+I prefer the mini marshmallows, as they melt really quickly.

-- Stir the marshmallows occasionally until about 3/4’s of the them are melted.
+- Stir the marshmallows occasionally until about ¾'s of them are melted.

 - Then remove the pan from the heat, and continue to stir, smashing the marshmallows, until they have all melted.